kjp-souza/EAMT2023-proceedings/ACLPUB/README.md

 ## Working with the proceedings for ACL on VS Code

-Download the whole project folder in this GitHUb repository, extract it and open as the following on VS Code:
+Download the whole project folder in this GitHub repository, extract it and open as the following on VS Code:

 Click "File" > "Open folder" > select the whole folder where your project is located on your computer > click "Open".